 In other words, this param indicates how often your questions and highly-ranked answers were viewed by other people.
-Be default SE API doesn’t provided such information, so I had to grab it using nice and eaysy to use nodejs module called osmosis.
+Be default SE API doesn’t provide such information, so I had to grab it using nice and easy to use nodejs module called osmosis.
 Here is our TOP users having impact > 1m:

-How to read above table: for example Eric and Vadim have 2.5 million views of their answers (because the number of questions relatively small).
+How to read above table: for example, Eric and Vadim have 2.5 million views of their answers (because of the number of questions relatively small).
 Vardhaman has 1 million views with the lowest number of answers.
-Probably that means Vardhaman answered on many popular questions which are in top of google.
+Probably that means Vardhaman answered on many popular questions which are in the top of Google.
 Having impact for all users I decided to calculate, how many impact generated by top users.
 And found that interesting statement:

 1% of all users generates 50% of impact (in other words 50% of traffic for sharepoint.stackexchange)

 Let also see TOP 10 users by impact per post: